RileyXX/PlexPreferNonForcedSubs/README.md

 ### Uninstall:
 `python -m pip uninstall PlexPreferNonForcedSubs` in command line.

+## Alternative manual install method:
+1. Download the latest .py script from the [releases page](https://github.com/RileyXX/PlexPreferNonForcedSubs/releases) and move it to the file directory of your choice.
+2. Run the script.
+On first run the script will ask you to fill in your [Plex token](https://www.plexopedia.com/plex-media-server/general/plex-token/).
+Your token will be saved locally in the same folder as token.txt.
+3. Done

 ## Known issues/future outlook:
 * Several lines of redundant code can be shortened and/or removed